hl7au/au-fhir-core/input/pagecontent/general-guidance.md

   *  Where no national agreement exists to restrict a type choice, all inherited types remain allowed, e.g. in [AU Core Patient](StructureDefinition-au-core-patient.html), `Patient.address` supports both the generic Address and Australian Address types as defined in AU Base.

 ##### Must Support and Obligations:
 _[Must Support](general-requirements.html#must-support-and-obligation)_ is used to indicate the elements or parts of elements that form the minimum requirements to support for systems.
-Obligations are used to describe those support requirements for each element for AU Core actors using the [obligation extension](https://hl7.org/fhir/extensions/StructureDefinition-obligation.html).
+Obligations are used to describe the expectations for support for each element for AU Core actors using the [obligation extension](https://hl7.org/fhir/extensions/StructureDefinition-obligation.html).

+Profile specific implementatuon guidance in AU Core is typically used to:
+  * provide qualification of an obligation in narrative that is not present in the obligation.
+    * describe expected behavior for AU Core actors that cannot be expressed directly in the profile, for example responders obligations when populating `Patient.identifier`
+    * dewscribe Meds

+    AU Core profiles include profile specific implementation guidance where narrative context is required to describe expected behaviour or use that cannot be fully expressed in constraints.
+The guidance is intended to be read together with the profile itself, the actor obligations, conformance rules defined in capability statements and any other referenced/relevant AU Core and AU Base guidance pages.

 ##### Fixed Values vs Patterns: